MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-collection.md

 ms.localizationpriority: medium
 ---

-# XAML items controls; binding to a [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) collection
+# XAML items controls; bind to a [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) collection
 > [!NOTE]
 > **Some information relates to pre-released product which may be substantially modified before it’s commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.**

 A collection that can be effectively bound to a XAML items control is known as an *observable* collection.
 This idea is based on the software design pattern known as the *observer pattern*.
 This topic shows how to implement observable collections in C++/WinRT, and how to bind XAML items controls to them.

-This walkthrough builds on the project created in [XAML controls; binding to a C++/WinRT property](binding-property.md), and it adds to the concepts explained in that topic.
+This walkthrough builds on the project created in [XAML controls; bind to a C++/WinRT property](binding-property.md), and it adds to the concepts explained in that topic.

 > [!IMPORTANT]
 > For essential concepts and terms that support your understanding of how to consume and author runtime classes with C++/WinRT, see [Consume APIs with C++/WinRT](consume-apis.md) and [Author APIs with C++/WinRT](author-apis.md).